Nov 23, 2024

 Federal Judge Blocks TikTok Ban

-TikTok App on phone Photo Source: Adobe Stock Image
+A person holding a smartphone displaying the TikTok logo on the screen.
+Photo Source: Adobe Stock Image

 Available in the United States since August of 2018, TikTok is a social media app owned by the Chinese company ByteDance that allows users to create and share brief videos.
 The app provides sound and video effects that are easy to use and can produce sophisticated-looking results.
 Especially popular with young people, the app has proven an enormous success with an estimated 2 billion downloads worldwide.